You might recall this image from the 5 Mystery Photos post:

 “The Amish in Enon Valley, PA still have their carriage box and gears kind of brown color, not black.”

-2. Enon Valley is 95 years old this year, but just one church district in size.
+The Enon Valley Amish community is 100 years old this year, but just one church district in size.
 Sometimes you see this – old communities that for whatever reason are a much smaller size than you might expect them to be (other examples include Oakland, Maryland, founded in 1850 and just one, albeit large, church district, and Kokomo, Indiana, founded in 1848 and just two churches in size).

 Given Amish growth rates, settlements commonly expand over time.
 But some communities have complicated histories and may grow then shrink or never really grow much to begin with.